taosdata/TDengine/documentation20/cn/02.getting-started/02.taosdemo/docs.md

 -d, --database=DATABASE Destination database.
 By default is 'test'.
 -a, --replica=REPLICA Set the replica parameters of the database, By default use 1, min: 1, max: 3.
 -m, --table-prefix=TABLEPREFIX Table prefix name.
 By default use 'd'.
--s, --sql-file=FILE The select sql file.
+-s, --sql-file=FILE The select SQL file.
 -N, --normal-table Use normal table flag.
 -o, --output=FILE Direct output to the named file.
 By default use './output.txt'.
 -q, --query-mode=MODE Query mode -- 0: SYNC, 1: ASYNC.
 By default use SYNC.